-The North American premiere of Genesis, famed international photojournalist Sebastião Salgado’s newest works, opens at the Royal Ontario Museum May 4 as part of the Contact Photography Festival in Toronto.
+The North American premiere of Genesis, famed international photojournalist Sebastião Salgado’s newest works, is on at the Royal Ontario Museum as part of the Contact Photography Festival in Toronto.
 (Above: Bryce Canyon National Park during a snowstorm.
 Utah)

 The Arctic National Wildlife Refuge in northeastern Alaska